mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 subsequent ascendance of her son, Zhakirov.

 Distant Thunder
-The early years of Emperor Zhakirov’s reign featured a continuation of his mother’s policies, emphasising security, economic growth and above all, peace.
+The early years of Emperor Zhakirov's reign featured a continuation of his mother's policies, emphasising security, economic growth and above all, peace.
 If the 20 sectors of the Imperium were the branches of a tree, withered by the Civil War, those branches were reinvigorated during the post-war era, given bright new leaves, solid branches and a healthy trunk.
-The central authority of Capital was once again reinforced by an honor-bound nobility.
+The central authority of [[Capital]] was once again reinforced by an honor-bound nobility.
 Dissenting dukes and archdukes had their patents revoked and were replaced by those who fully supported the